 What is the difference between fresh yeast and yeast extract?

-Yeast extract is made from fresh yeast.
+Yeasts are truly a natural all-rounder and essential for the production of common foods.
+They occur in nature as wild yeasts everywhere and are bred as culture yeasts with specific properties.
+Fresh yeast has been used for thousands of years to make bread and beer and is also essential for making wine.
+Yeast extract is also made from fresh yeast.
 Enzymes break down the proteins that are present in the yeast cell into smaller components and disintegrate the cell wall so that the content dissolves out of the cell.
 The remaining cell walls are removed by centrifugation.
 In simple terms, yeast extract is made up of proteins, amino acids, carbohydrates, vitamins and minerals from the yeast cell without the surrounding cell wall.

 In which foods yeast extract is used?